Introduction

 The MsgAcceptVersion message is returned by the responder to confirm a mutually acceptable version and set of parameters.

-The MsgRefuse message is returned by the responder to indicate there is no acceptable version match, or other reason.
+The MsgRefuse message is returned by the responder to indicate there is no acceptable version match, or another reason.
 If it is a version mismatch it returns a set of version numbers that it could have accepted.

 warning